 U.N.
 Expert Clarifies Statistic On U.S. Detention Of Migrant Children

 The author of a sweeping new U.N. study on the detaining and jailing of children worldwide acknowledges that he erred in saying the U.S. is holding more than 100,000 children in migration-related detention.
-The author, a human rights lawyer Manfred Nowak, says he wasn't aware at the time that the number was from 2015.
+The author, human rights lawyer Manfred Nowak, says he wasn't aware at the time that the number was from 2015.
 He adds that it reflected the number of children detained during the entire year.

 Nowak acknowledges that his use of the statistic was misleading, but he also maintains that his main point about the U.S. having high incarceration and detention rates for children still stands.
-In an interview with NPR on Wednesday, he says he was citing a number from the U.N.
+In an interview with NPR on Wednesday, he said he was citing a number from the U.N.
 High Commissioner for Refugees.

-"I used the UNHCR data because it was the last UNHCR figure that was published, and that goes back to the year 2015," Nowak says.
+"I used the UNHCR data because it was the last UNHCR figure that was published, and that goes back to the year 2015," Nowak said.
 "And I haven't checked it that clearly in the press conference.
 So that was, of course, misleading."

 Nowak mentioned the number on Monday, as he discussed the U.N.-sponsored Global Study on Children Deprived of Liberty at a news conference in Geneva.